taylorsilva/concourse-tutorial/section-00/ReadMe.md

 This is the end of Section-00.
+All future sections assume you have your local concourse running.
 Proceed to Section-01.